Vaccines in the developing world

 Emerging or developing societies

-Societies that are characterized by a relatively low level of economic and technological development.
+Societies that are characterised by a relatively low level of economic and technological development

 Developed societies

-Societies that are characterized by a relatively high level of economic and technological development
+Societies that are characterised by a relatively high level of economic and technological development

 Science understanding